honzabit/durable-limiter/README.md

 ## How to use
-Probably as a subworker [as described here](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/)
+You can use it as a subworker [as described here](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/).

 ## Headers
 * `x-dl-type`: type can be one of `sliding` or `fixed` and describes the algorithm that will be used.
 * `x-dl-scope`: the value of this header is used as the rate-limit scope.
-* * `x-dl-key`: the key is the client information, can be an IP (most of the time), or a network, a username, or even a user-agent.
+* `x-dl-key`: the key is the client information, can be an IP (most of the time), or a network, a username, or even a user-agent.
 In general, feel free to use whatever you like.
 * `x-dl-limit`: the value of this header provides the request limit (e.g. 10).
 * `x-dl-interval`: the interval (in seconds) upon which all calculations are based.